BAK2K3/hard-drivers/README.md

 As this project was developed on the master branch, all changes made to the repository are immediately reflected in the deployed project.

-## How to run this Project in your Browser
+## How to Run this Project in your Browser

 1. Install the [Google Chrome](https://www.google.co.uk/chrome/) or [Firefox](https://www.mozilla.org/en-GB/exp/firefox/new/) browser.
 2. Install the applicable [GitPod](https://www.gitpod.io/docs/browser-extension/) Browser Extensions for your chosen browser.